-Section 1: Oral Presentation Time: 5 minutes Pass Good Pass (Endorsed) Merit Merit Plus (Endorsed) Distinction Structure and Time A planned presentation, with clear beginning and ending, to minimum stated time.
-Evidence of varied methods of research used to good effect in a clear and well- ordered structure.
-No more than 30 seconds over given time limit.
-Structure enhances understanding, information selected for time limits.
-Evidence of varied methods of research used to good effect in a structure which enhances understanding.
-Concise and disciplined structure.
-Style Speaks without over-reliance on notes, memorisation or PowerPoint.
-Makes some good use of notes.
-Efficient use of notes, natural approach.
-Efficient use of notes, natural and assured approach.
-Subtle use of notes, poised.
+Section 1: Oral Presentation Time: 5 minutes Pass Good Pass (Endorsed) Merit Merit Plus (Endorsed) Distinction Structure Presentation is planned, with a clear beginning and ending.
+Presentation is planned and well-ordered with an introduction and conclusion.
+Presentation is well-planned and develops logically with a structure that enhances understanding.
+Presentation is well-planned and develops logically with smooth transitions between sections.
+Presentation is tightly structured to form a coherent whole.
+Style There is over- reliance on notes or a memorised script.
+Notes are used for support with occasional over-reliance.
+Notes are used efficiently.
+Notes are used efficiently and naturally.
+Notes are used subtly, with complete command of the material.
 Voice and Speech Speech clear and audible, controls pace.
 Speech clear and audible, with some variety of pace used for effect.
 Voice has some vitality.
 Uses varied pace and pause.
 Voice has vitality.
 Variety of pace and use of pause used for good effect.
 Delivery fairly fluent.
 Self-assured, fluent delivery.
-Content Subject has suitable substance for level.
-Includes evidence of research.
-Some conclusions drawn.
-Subject has suitable substance for level.
-Includes evidence of focused research.
-Some conclusions drawn.
-Shows focused research and depth of knowledge.
-Draws evidence based conclusions.
-Shows focused research and depth of knowledge.
-Draws evidence based and well- considered conclusions.
-Effective depth of information and insightful conclusions.
-Thoughtful, relevant introduction and ending.
+Research and Content The subject has suitable substance for the level.
+There is evidence of research.
+Some conclusions are drawn.
+The subject has suitable substance for the level.
+There is evidence of research.
+Conclusions are drawn and linked to sources and data.
+There is depth of knowledge and consistent use of focused research.
+Evidence-based conclusions are drawn.
+There is depth of knowledge and consistent use of focused research.
+Well-considered, evidence-based conclusions are drawn.
+There is consistent use of focused research which is synthesised to draw conclusions and derive implications based on a range of evidence.
 Use of Supportive Material Supportive material illustrates information.
 Supportive material illustrates information well.
 Supportive material used purposefully to assist with detail.
 Supportive material used purposefully to assist with detail and enhance the speech.
 Integrated and confident use of supportive material.
 Communication Shows some awareness of audience and occasion.
 Shows good awareness of audience and occasion.
 Appropriate register.
 Involves listeners to share interest.
 Appropriate and assured use of language engages listeners.
 Confident and assured, shares views with authority, apt and mature use of language.